Tine-m/docker-ci-intro/deck/DockerWebAppMySQLCompose.md

 # Exercise 5: Docker Compose: multi container application

 With Compose, we use a YAML file to configure our application’s services.
-Then, with a single command, we create and start all the services from our configuration.
+Then, with a single command `docker-compose up`, we create and start all the services from our configuration.

 Compose works in all environments: production, staging, development, testing, as well as CI workflows.
 It also has commands for managing the whole lifecycle of your application: